Activating the Private Sector at the Somalia Committed to Good Summit

 Celebrating the companies who have taken the first step to adopting the Women’s Empowerment Principles: City University; AMS; Hano Group; the Chelsea Group; Enigma Alliance; Mogadishu Employment Agency; Irise Hub; I Star; Human Development Centre; Simad University; Bilan Codes; African Solutions; Shabeel Group; Somali Women’s Leadership Initiative

 I’m proud to say we were able to showcase Somali Private Sector Companies that have already achieved the 30% women employment goal.
-Furthermore, 16 Companies took the first step to signing up to the Women’s Empowerment Principles (WEPs) at the summit including Chelsea Village, the Chelsea Group and Hart Nationwide.
+Furthermore, 18 companies took the first step to signing up to the Women’s Empowerment Principles (WEPs) at the summit including Chelsea Village, the Chelsea Group and Hart Nationwide.
+11 of those companies were local Somali companies.

 Minister of Commerce and Industry, H.E.
 Abdullahi Ali Hassan closed the summit by reaffirming the need for strong coordination among public institutions, non-state actors and the development partners in order to incorporate socioeconomic development, new areas of environmental sustainability, and build peaceful societies and capable institutions.